capactio/capact/cmd/cloudsql-runner/README.md

 ## Overview

-CloudSQL runner is a runner, which creates and manages CloudSQL instances and databases on Google Cloud Platform
+CloudSQL runner is a runner, which creates and manages CloudSQL instances and databases on Google Cloud Platform.

 ## Prerequisites